Oriya and Basque

 Oriya and Basque Speaking population

 Oriya and Basque speaking population is one of the factors based on which Oriya and Basque languages can be compared.
 The total count of Oriya and Basque Speaking population in percentage is also given.
-The percentage of people speaking Oriya language is 0.50 % whereas the percentage of people speaking Basque language is Not Available.
+The percentage of people speaking Oriya language is 0.50 % whereas the percentage of people speaking Basque language is 0.12 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Oriya and Basque on Oriya vs Basque where you will get native speakers, speaking population in percentage and native names.

 Oriya and Basque Language Codes